erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 #### Example

-Add /fish on the end of every url.
-It's important to note here that since we're changing the outbound url, but not how we handle urls inbound, this **will** break the routing.
+Add /fish on the end of every URL.
+It's important to note here that since we're changing the outbound URL, but not how we handle urls inbound, this **will** break the routing.
 In order to make the routing work again you have to implement a custom content finder, see [IContentFinder](icontentfinder.md) for more information on how to do that.

 ```csharp
 using System;